Easy Christmas Punch

 • Adding garnishes before serving makes this punch look elegant on the table (no one needs to know it only took you minutes to throw it together!)

-• Serving individual glasses with soda water adds bubbly fun while the fizz is its most vibrant!
+• Serving individual glasses with soda water adds bubbly fun while the fizz is at its most vibrant!

 How to Make Christmas Punch